 Remove the propeller

-If the boat is stored outdoors, you might as well put a sign next to it that reads: “Steal My Prop.”
-Besides, you’ll want to pull that prop so you can check the shaft for wrapped-up fishing line and remove it (see boats.com USA: how to remove fishing line from a prop-shaft) before it cuts through the prop-shaft seal and lets water into your gearcase.
+If the boat is stored outdoors, you might as well put a sign next to it that reads: “Steal My Propeller.”
+Besides, you’ll want to pull that prop so you can check the shaft for wrapped-up fishing line and remove it before it cuts through the prop-shaft seal and lets water into your gearcase.

 Maybe the prop-shaft seal is already damaged.
 Well, now you know.
 Get it fixed over the winter when business is slow at the repair shop.
 The last step: slather that exposed shaft with some grease so it doesn’t corrode over the off-season.

 • Bonus tip: If your back-up engine is small enough to carry, then unclamp it and put it somewhere secure.
 I keep mine in my office, so I can enjoy that outboardy smell all winter.